Confident woman on her Florida porch in a prepared established neighborhood at golden hour

 Independent at 70.

-The most expensive thing a 70-year-old can do is nothing.
+The most expensive thing a man of seventy can do is nothing at all.

-Jump to: ⚡ Power & Comms 🏠 Home Safety 🌱 Grow Food 🔧 Tools 🍳 Kitchen 💊 Medical 🗺️ By Region 🗓️ Timeline 🧮 Calculators
+Jump to: ⚡ Power & Comms⚠️ How the Grid Fails 🏠 Home Safety 🌱 Grow Food 🔧 Tools 🍳 Kitchen 💊 Medical 💵 Money 🧭 Before You Need It 👁️ Sight, Hearing, Teeth 🗺️ By Region💬 Stories 🗓️ Timeline 🧮 Calculators

 "I kept telling myself I'd get to it.
 The generator.
 The grab bars.
 All of it.
 Then the storm hit and the power went out for nine days and I realized — this is what not getting to it looks like."